What’s more, these conflicts are unlike anything we’ve seen before.

 Enter “Track-Two Diplomacy” — a form of unofficial diplomacy where academics, retired officials, NGO leaders and other societal figures can explore fresh ideas, build relationships and seek new paths forward without the constraints of formal commitments.

-University of Ottawa Professor Peter Jones is an expert in this emerging and evolving field.
+Peter Jones, associate professor in the Graduate School of Public and International Affairs, is an expert in this emerging and evolving field.
 His experience with the Canadian government launched him into a career researching this unique form of diplomacy, which he now uses to address current conflicts.

 Uncovering an unofficial practice dating back decades